-Alice is what you call a centipede.
+Alice is Challenge Coordinator at SevenSenses.
+She first joined the Female Entrepreneurship Challenge in Kenya, after which she joined the SevenSenses Academy to become a Challenge Coordinator.
+She coordinated the ‘Healthy Teeth Challenge’ in South Africa and ‘A Community-Based Tooth Decay Prevention Project‘ in Kenya.
+She is what you call a centipede.
 She is an independent dental hygienist, medical anthropologist and teacher.
 She combines all this with various oral care projects in developing countries.
-The PAR method of SEVEN SENSES is an important success factor.
+The PAR method of SevenSenses is an important success factor.

 “Looking for solutions together with the community.
 Just the right balance between science and practice!”